jamf/ol/api/Resources for Jamf API developers.md

 - [Scalability](https://developer.jamf.com/jamf-pro/docs/jamf-pro-api-scalability-best-practices) -- Advice on ensuring your API consumption doesn't impact the Jamf Pro application's core device management functions.
 - [Optimistic Locking](https://developer.jamf.com/jamf-pro/docs/optimistic-locking) -- Applications often read a record (e.g. to display some data) then write an update back (e.g. because the user edited the data).
 Optimistic locking give developers a way to make sure that the record wasn't updated by some other process between the read and write on a particular client.

-**Swagger Sandbox**
+**Swagger Docs**

 The Jamf Pro Application exposes Swagger documentation at https://your-instance.jamfcloud.com/api.
-Swagger pages show the different variations and http methods for each endpoint.
+Swagger pages show the different variations and http methods for each API endpoint.
 Many include a code example, example responses, and available parameters.
-You can use the test functions to try the commands on your own data before you start programming.
+You can use the test functions to try the commands on your own data before you start adding them to your code.

 **Postman Collection**

-The Postman application can be used to explore API functions.
+Like the Swagger docs, the Postman application can be used to explore API functions.
 A collection for the Jamf Pro API is available [here](https://developer.jamf.com/title-editor/docs/postman-collection).

 **Open API Specification**

 The Open API Specification includes a schema language for describing API endpoints and their output.
 Developer tools can consume the specification to automatically generate API clients and data models.
 You can obtain a copy of the current schema from your own Jamf Pro instance at http://your-instance.jamfcloud.com/api/schema.
-A member of the user community has published [a helpful blog post](https://bryson3gps.wordpress.com/2024/08/26/using-the-swift-openapi-generator-for-the-jamf-pro-api/) describing the use of the schema for accelerating Swift application development.
+A member of the user community has published [a helpful blog post](https://bryson3gps.wordpress.com/2024/08/26/using-the-swift-openapi-generator-for-the-jamf-pro-api/) describing the use of the schema for accelerating application development.

-**Writing call-backs**
+**Webhooks**

-Event-driven workflows can be triggered by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
-For example, your application could recieve a notification that a new device has been enrolled and use it's inventory data to update an asset management or help desk system in real-time.
+You can trigger actions by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
+For example, your application could recieve a notification that a new device has been enrolled, fetch the device's full inventory data via the Jamf Pro API,  and use that to update an asset management or help desk system in real-time.
+These kinds of arrangements are sometimes called "event-driven workflows" or "callbacks".

 ## Learning Resources